guidemfe/gam/README.md

-# Micro-Frontends Architecture Guide (GAM)
+# Guidelines for Adoption Micro-frontend (GAM)

 ## Introduction

-Welcome to the Micro-Frontends Architecture Guide (GAM), a comprehensive resource to guide the development, implementation, and expansion of Micro-Frontends architecture.
+Welcome to the Guidelines for Adoption Micro-frontend (GAM), a comprehensive resource to guide the development, implementation, and expansion of Micro-Frontends architecture.

 ![Big Picture](src/assets/images/gam_big_picture.png)